EloisaSemH/starbucks/README.md

 It tries to follow as the best coding practices.
 The decision to make money int, like banks, is because float problem when rounding.
+There's a Postman collection named `Starbucks.postman_collection` in this root folder.

 ## Requirements